Shanna Block, PharmD, BCOP

-Journal Clubs: The resident will present oncology related journal clubs to the pharmacy staff/students 4 times throughout the year (2 on inpatient rotations and 2 on outpatient rotations)
+Journal Clubs: The resident will present oncology related journal clubs to the pharmacy staff/students 4 times throughout the year or as assigned.

 PGY2 residents have the option of participating in the San Diego Pharmacy Residency Leaders (SDPRL) Teaching Certificate Program which includes a seminar series with residents from other county-wide residency programs.
 Seminar topics will focus on teaching and preceptor development.
 Alternatively, residents may select certain seminars to attend based on their interest areas.